sylvainbx/rust-book-fr/FRENCH/src/ch06-02-match.md

 retournée par l'expression `match`.

 <!--
-We don't typically use curly brackets if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
+We don’t typically use curly brackets if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
 If you want to run multiple lines of code in a match arm, you must use curly brackets.
 For example, the following code prints “Lucky penny!” every time the method is called with a